SciCatProject/documentation/Operator/Step_by_Step_Setup.md

 ![API Explorer](img/explorer.png)

 You can use this web interface to test all the available API end points.
-If you test endpoints, which are protected by authentication, then you first need to login , get an accessToken and fill it into the accessToken field on top of the explorer web page
+If you test endpoints, which are protected by authentication, you need to set an accessToken field on top of the explorer web page.
+You can login in frontend web UI and find the token under "username->settings".

 ## Setup GUI frontend
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.